manroygood/roy-goodman/content/authors/nan-zhou/_index.md

 ---
 # Display name
-title: "Atul Anurag"
+title: "Nan Zhou"

 # Username (this should match the folder name and the name on publications)
 authors:
-- Name "atul-anurag"
+- Name "nan-zhou"

 # Is this the primary user of the site?
 superuser: false